 Are you sick of seeing that massive debt number when you check your student loan account?
 When you brave clicking through your credit report online, do you cringe at the sight of what you still owe before you can truly be debt-free?

-If so, you may want to learn some strategies for reducing that amount quickly, and eventually paying it off entirely.
-For this week's blog, we're going to cover five tips for paying off your student loans ASAP!
+If so, you may want to learn how to pay off student loans faster.
+We've gathered some strategies for reducing that amount quickly, and eventually paying it off entirely.
+For this week's blog, we're going to cover eight tips for paying off your student loans ASAP!

 Maybe you feel relieved when you see a minimum payment amount for your student loan bill each month that falls on the low side.
 It definitely relieves the stress of allocating more money to your bills each month in your budget and allows more freedom to live the way you want to.